 The cause and effect of ac interference from electrical power lines to adjacent utilities are well understood and the relative codes and standards are well documented.
 Several methods and software tools to analyze and compute the ac interference levels have been developed.
 Various mitigation techniques to reduce ac interference levels to safe limits have been widely implemented.
 This document describes the essential methods and steps to carry out an ac interference study.

-What follows is an outline of the objectives and tasks associated with a typical study of the electrical interference occurring in one or more exposed lines due to their proximity to transmission lines existing in the same corridor.
+The objectives and tasks associated with a typical study of the electrical interference occurring in one or more exposed lines due to their proximity to transmission lines existing in the same corridor are described below.

 The primary objectives of an interference study are as follows: